lacanoid/datalink/docs/pg_datalinker.md

 Datalinker connects to postgres service "datalinker", so make sure it is configured in file `~/.pg_service.conf`.

-Files in state `LINK` go into state `LINKED` when successfully linked otherwise the go into state `ERROR`.
+Files in state `LINK` go into state `LINKED` when successfully linked otherwise they go into state `ERROR`.

 Files in state `UNLINK` are unlinked and deleted from table `datalink.dl_linked_files`.